Co-author: Dhayana Sena

 New Zealand interest rate hits historic low

-The New Zealand Interest rate is at a historic low with the Official Cash Rate sitting at 2.0%.
-The Reserve Bank of New Zealand (RBNZ) is signaling further cuts with inflation sitting well below the 1% to 3% band (0.2% at the time of writing) and an overheated property market.
+The New Zealand Interest rate is at a historic low with the Official Cash Rate sitting at 1.0%.
+Further rate cuts are not out of the question, either, with inflation sitting below the midpoint of the target band of 1% to 3% (inflation is currently at 1.5%).

 How to save money when interest rates are low